Patcham: Notable buildings and areas

-All Saints' Church, PatchamIn September 2014, the Patcham Post Office relocated from its site in Old London Road to Salmons Newsagents, further along the Old London Road.
+All Saints' Church, Patcham In September 2014, the Patcham Post Office relocated from its site in Old London Road to Salmons Newsagents, further along the Old London Road.

 All Saints Church (website) is one of the city of Brighton and Hove's oldest churches, and is still a lively community of people.
 A church was recorded on this site in the Domesday Book.
 The churchyard includes an interesting gravestone marked with a pirate skull and crossbones motif.
 Close to the church stand an ancient dovecot and a converted tithe barn.